Akash52/Weather-App-PWA/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> In these app we used react and its make hybrid we used Progressive Web Apps Technology.
     <br>
 </p>